donaldwuid/unreal_source_explained/main/rendering.md

 After that, both the dynamic and static draw commands share the same remaining code path from `FMobileBasePassMeshProcessor::AddMeshBatch()` to `FMeshPassProcessor::BuildMeshDrawCommands<..>()`.

-For GPU Scene, it's disabled by default in mobile, you can enable it by setting `r.Mobile.SupportGPUScene=1` in your project's DefaultEngine.ini.

-##### Shader Bindings
+#### Shader Bindings

+Shaders can declare its input parameters, but who does the job to pass the actual resource argument to the shader?

-Shader binding binds a shader's resources to the shader.
-What is a shader binding? is it just the shader parameter layout description, or the shader argument resource? or both?
+*Shader binding* binds a shader's resources to the shader.

-Shader bindings are stored in `FMeshDrawCommand`, as follows,
+Shader bindings are stored in `FMeshDrawCommand`, see the ownership chain below,

 - `FMeshDrawShaderBindings FMeshDrawCommand::ShaderBindings`
 - `TArray<FMeshDrawShaderBindingsLayout> FMeshDrawShaderBindings::ShaderLayouts`
 - `class FMeshDrawSingleShaderBindings : public FMeshDrawShaderBindingsLayout`
+- `const FShaderParameterMapInfo& FMeshDrawShaderBindingsLayout::ParameterMapInfo`

 Duing building the mesh draw commands, `FMeshPassProcessor::BuildMeshDrawCommands<..>()` pulls the shader binding data from the shader, as follows,
 ![](assets/mdp_GetShaderBindings.png)